March 2025 United States deportations of Venezuelans: J.G.G. v Donald J. Trump

+Trump petition to the U.S. District Court for the District of Columbia

+Trump petitioned for writ of mandamus and sought to file amici curiae.
+The motion for amici curiae was unopposed, and on June 22, 2026, the court granted it.
+The court also vacated its April 14 order and scheduled the case for rehearing en banc on September 29.

 Alleged torture at CECOT

 Human rights organizations have claimed that CECOT inmates suffer various kinds of abuse, sometimes including torture.
 Princeton University law professor Rebecca Ingber and Scott Roehm, director of global policy and advocacy at the Center for Victims of Torture, write that because of the potential for torture, it may have been illegal to send the deportees there under US law.
 Denying the government's motion to vacate his restraining order on March 23, Boasberg cited the UN Convention against Torture (CAT) and US law implementing it as an "obstacle" to deporting migrants for incarceration at CECOT due to the "likelihood of potential torture" there.

 On March 28, U.S. district judge Brian E. Murphy ordered that no migrants be deported to a nation other than that covered in immigration proceedings without a "meaningful opportunity" to make a claim under CAT.
 Despite this order, on March 30 the US sent 17 migrants it alleged without providing evidence to be members of Tren de Aragua and MS-13 on US military planes to El Salvador to be confined at CECOT.
 Government whistleblower Erez Reuveni later alleged these deportations had been carried out in knowing violation of the court's order and that he had been instructed not to inquire or communicate in writing about these violations.
 On May 7, after reports the administration was preparing to deport members of the class covered by Murphy's order to countries such as Libya and Saudi Arabia, the judge issued a second order clarifying that those countries were included in his initial order.